mallabee/queue/readme.md

 - Framework agnostic - use in pure PHP projects, Symfony, Laravel, Yii, Zend, anything you wish.
 - Register custom drivers.
-- Use of generators to allow the project creator to consume the jobs as they wish.
+- Allow usage of custom serializer/de-serializer (like `jms/serializer`) when encoding/decoding jobs payloads via a container, if not provided - uses `json_encode`, `json_decode`.